matt-fonto/devSecOps/notes.md

 - Ideation to production
 - Security, for a while, would be a late-stage thing
 - As containers became more of a thing, security started "moving-left" on the CI/CD pipeline
+- Dev Sec Ops -> Between development and operations, there should be security

 ### SDLC (Software Development Life Cycle) Pipeline